 A key area of work for WMSMP is supporting regional working in relation to Unaccompanied Asylum Seeking Children (UASC).
 WMSMP has a UASC Policy Officer whose core responsibility is to coordinate transfers of children into the region through the National Transfer Scheme (NTS).
 Children can be transferred from local authorities elsewhere in the UK, from Europe under section 67 Immigration Act 2016 (the Dubs Amendment) and from the Middle East and North Africa under the Vulnerable Children’s Resettlement Scheme (VCRS).
 WMSMP also supports local authorities in dealing with spontaneous arrivals of UASC in their areas and requests for children in Europe to be reunited with family in the West Midlands under the Dublin III Regulation.
 To find out more about our work with UASC please see the boxes below .
 If you require further information, please see the links to further resources on this page.

-The West Midlands has been successful in receiving a £1.9m grant fund from the Government’s Controlling Migration Fund (CMF) in order to ensure that all 14 West Midlands upper-tier LAs are able to contribute to the NTS and have confidence that staff are able to respond to legislative and statutory requirements for unaccompanied children.
-The grant, being overseen by the Migration Forum with support from the West Midlands Strategic Migration Partnership, is intended to develop expertise, raise quality and promote best practice across all services and communities supporting unaccompanied children, covering their education, health, social care, employment, and housing.
+The West Midlands has been successful in receiving a £1.9m grant fund from the Government’s Controlling Migration Fund (CMF) in order to ensure that all 14 West Midlands upper-tier local authorities are able to contribute to the NTS and have confidence that staff are able to respond to legislative and statutory requirements for unaccompanied children.
+The grant is intended to develop expertise, raise quality and promote best practice across all services and communities supporting unaccompanied children, covering their education, health, social care, employment, and housing.

-Policy Statement: Section 67 of the Immigration Act 2016 (Version 2.0, January 2018) and Detailed Process: Transfer of minors to the UK from France under section 67 of the Immigration Act 2016 (February 2018)
+Policy Statement: Section 67 of the Immigration Act 2016 (updated December 2018) and Detailed Process: Transfer of minors to the UK from France under section 67 of the Immigration Act 2016 (February 2018)